Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 2. Inform the expert witness of the court date for the WIC 366.26 hearing.

-3. Inform the expert witness that he/she will receive a subpoena from the County Counsel to request his/her testimony in court.
+3. Inform the expert witness that they will receive a subpoena from the County Counsel to request their testimony in court.
 Testimony can also be given by phone.

 2. Upon receipt of the expert witness’ final recommendation report, summarize the recommendation in the court report under “Analysis of the Likelihood of Adoption and Proposed Permanent Plan.”